PROJECTS

 Our BusinessDesign, civil engineering architectural design and construction supervision, urban planning/master planning

 A pedestrian bridge connecting the Kanda and Otemachi areas.
-It connects the bustle of the Otemachi-Maru-Yu area to the Kanda area.
+Connecting the bustle of the Otemachi-Maru-Yu area to the Kanda area

-This plaza receives the flow of people from the pedestrian bridge.
-Under the plaza, a district heating and cooling (DHC) facility extends from the Otemachi side and connects to the building, contributing to the building's acquisition of ZEB Ready certification (for the office area).
+A plaza that receives the flow of people from the pedestrian bridge.
+Under the plaza, a district heating and cooling (DHC) system extended from the Otemachi side connects to the building, contributing to the building's acquisition of ZEB Ready certification (office section).

 Northeast facade.
-The atrium on the lower floors opens towards the intersection to draw in the flow of people.
+The atrium on the lower floors opens towards the intersection, drawing in the flow of people.
 Natural ventilation windows in the upper floor offices create a rich look.

-The southwest facade has a terrace facing the square, connecting the lively atmosphere to the inside of the building.
+The southwest facade.
+A terrace facing the square connects the bustle to the inside of the building.

 Office entrance hall.
-The space is designed to evoke the image of "flow" as wood and metal louvers alternate, drawing people in to the back.
-Wood symbolizes Kanda, and metal symbolizes Otemachi.
-The wood louvers use offcuts to improve the yield of logs, contributing to longer-term carbon fixation.
+The alternating wood and metal louvers create a space that evokes the image of "flow," drawing people deeper into the building.
+The wood symbolizes Kanda, and the metal symbolizes Otemachi.
+The wood louvers use offcuts to improve the yield of raw wood, contributing to longer-term carbon sequestration.

 Update : 2025.06.02